 Drinking pool water poses several health risks for dogs.
 Chlorine and other chemicals used to keep pools clean are toxic and can cause gastrointestinal irritation, leading to symptoms like vomiting and diarrhea.
 Ingesting large amounts of pool water can also result in salt poisoning, especially if the pool is saltwater-based.
 This condition manifests as lethargy, confusion, and even seizures.
 To prevent these risks, owners should ensure fresh drinking water is always available and discourage their dogs from drinking pool water during swim time.

 Do you have questions about your dog’s health or care?
+For immediate concerns or emergencies, our Veterinary Critical Care services are here to assist with any urgent needs your pet may have.
 Contact us, your Gaithersburg, MD pet hospital, today!